 Simple Spirituality: Learning to See God in a Broken World (IVP, 2008) shows how a lifestyle of humility, community, simplicity, submission and brokenness sustains us through the challenges of life in a broken world.

 Friendship at the Margins: Discovering Mutuality in Service and Mission (IVP, 2010) is the 4th title of Duke Divinity School’s Center for Reconciliation’s book series.

 Unexpected Gifts: Discovering the Way of Community (Howard Books, 2013) offers insight on how the soul is shaped through fidelity in difficult relationships.

-The Sacred Enneagram: Finding Your Unique Path to Spiritual Growth (Zondervan, 2017) is Chris’ upcoming book that uses the Enneagram to move beyond type as mere caricature and learn how to work with the Enneagram for spiritual growth.
+Best-selling and award winning The Sacred Enneagram: Finding Your Unique Path to Spiritual Growth (Zondervan, 2017) and The Sacred Enneagram Workbook (Zondervan 2019) are Chris’ first Enneagram books, helping readers use the Enneagram to move beyond type as mere caricature and learn how to work with the Enneagram for spiritual growth.

 Phileena Heuertz, founding partner

 Phileena spent her early adult life in social justice work among the world’s poor.
 For nearly 20 years she and her husband Chris served in more than 70 countries building community among victims of human trafficking, survivors of HIV and AIDS, abandoned children and child soldiers and war brides.